 As you age, you may have concerns about the increased risk of dementia.
 You may have questions, too.
 Are there steps I can take to prevent it?
 Is there anything I can do to reduce my risk?
-There are currently no approaches that have been proven to effectively treat or prevent Alzheimer’s disease and related dementias.
+There are currently no approaches that have been proven to prevent Alzheimer’s disease and related dementias.
 However, as with many other diseases, there may be steps you can take to help reduce your risk.

 A risk factor is something that may increase the chance of developing a disease.
 Some risk factors can be controlled while others cannot.
 For example, a person is not able to control their age, which is the greatest known risk factor for Alzheimer’s and related dementias.
 Another uncontrollable risk factor is a person’s genes.
 Genes are structures in our body’s cells that are passed down from a person’s birth parents.
 Changes in genes — even small changes — can cause diseases.